network-automation/ansible-network-parsers/README.md

 * NTP Details
 * SNMP Details

-A number of these parsers are used the network specific fact collection modules like `` nxos_facts `` or ``ios_facts``.
+A number of these parsers can possibly be included in future iterations of network specific fact collection modules like `` nxos_facts `` or ``ios_facts``.

 ## USAGE